CoderArpan/CoderArpan/README.md

 ## 👋 About Me

 Hi!
-I'm [Your Name], a [Your Profession] based in [Your Location].
-I am passionate about [Your Interests or Specialties].
+I'm [Arpan khan], a [Software developer] based in [India].
+I am passionate about [Web-development and andriod development].
 I love to create, contribute, and collaborate on open-source projects.

 - 🔭 I’m currently working on [Current Project]
 - 🌱 I’m currently learning [Current Learning Focus]
 - 💬 Ask me about [Topics you are interested in]
-- 📫 How to reach me: [Your Email] or [Your LinkedIn]
+- 📫 How to reach me: [My main] or [Myr LinkedIn]
-- ⚡ Fun fact: [An interesting fact about you]
+- ⚡ Fun fact: [I can solve a Rubik's Cube in under a minute!]

 ## 🛠️ Technologies & Tools